MylesMor/nanoleafapi/docs/source/install.rst

 ``from nanoleafapi import Nanoleaf``

-The following instructions are for versions >= 1.2.0, if you're looking for information for previous versions, visit: https://github.com/MylesMor/nanoleafapi/blob/master/README.md#Usage

 Next, a Nanoleaf object can be created with the following section of code.
 IF you don't have an authentication token yet, hold the power button for 5-7 seconds on your Nanoleaf device before running the following code.
 This will generate a new token and save it to your user directory to use for future uses of this package.

 ``nl = Nanoleaf("ip")``